 For this mainboard, you must use 168-pin 3.3V non-buffered Dual In-line Memory Modules (DIMMs).
 The memory chips must be standard or registered SDRAM (Synchronous Dynamic Random Access Memory).
-The memory bus can run at 66 MHz or 100 MHz.
-If your processor operates over a 100 MHz system bus, you must install PC-100 memory that also operates over a 100 MHz bus.
+The memory bus can run at 66 MHz , 100 MHz or 133MHz.
+If your processor operates over a 100 MHz system bus, you must install PC-100 or PC133 memory that also operates over a 100 MHz bus.
 If you install a processor that operates over a 66 MHz bus, you can install memory chips that operate at 66 MHz.